 Running as non-root user in Linux/UNIX environments

-Solaris 10 and above systems
+Running as non-root on Solaris 10 and above

 If you are running Solaris 10 or above, then you may run as non-root using the provided example SMF script.
 Please see the following topic for details.